Decision theory: Intertemporal choice

-Intertemporal choice is concerned with the kind of choice where different actions lead to outcomes that are realised at different stages over time.
+Intertemporal choice is concerned with the kind of choice where different actions lead to outcomes that are realized at different stages over time.
 It is also described as cost-benefit decision making since it involves the choices between rewards that vary according to magnitude and time of arrival.
 If someone received a windfall of several thousand dollars, they could spend it on an expensive holiday, giving them immediate pleasure, or they could invest it in a pension scheme, giving them an income at some time in the future.
 What is the optimal thing to do?
 The answer depends partly on factors such as the expected rates of interest and inflation, the person's life expectancy, and their confidence in the pensions industry.
 However even with all those factors taken into account, human behavior again deviates greatly from the predictions of prescriptive decision theory, leading to alternative models in which, for example, objective interest rates are replaced by subjective discount rates.

 Interaction of decision makers

 Some decisions are difficult because of the need to take into account how other people in the situation will respond to the decision that is taken.
-The analysis of such social decisions is more often treated under the label of game theory, rather than decision theory, though it involves the same mathematical methods.
-From the standpoint of game theory, most of the problems treated in decision theory are one-player games (or the one player is viewed as playing against an impersonal background situation).
+The analysis of such social decisions is often treated under decision theory, though it involves mathematical methods.
 In the emerging field of socio-cognitive engineering, the research is especially focused on the different types of distributed decision-making in human organizations, in normal and abnormal/emergency/crisis situations.

 Complex decisions

 Other areas of decision theory are concerned with decisions that are difficult simply because of their complexity, or the complexity of the organization that has to make them.
-Individuals making decisions are limited in resources (i.e. time and intelligence) and are therefore boundedly rational; the issue is thus, more than the deviation between real and optimal behaviour, the difficulty of determining the optimal behaviour in the first place.
-One example is the model of economic growth and resource usage developed by the Club of Rome to help politicians make real-life decisions in complex situations.
+Individuals making decisions are limited in resources (i.e. time and intelligence) and are therefore boundedly rational; the issue is thus, more than the deviation between real and optimal behavior, the difficulty of determining the optimal behavior in the first place.
 Decisions are also affected by whether options are framed together or separately; this is known as the distinction bias.